-The functional currency of the substantial majority of our foreign subsidiaries is in the local currency.
+The functional currency of our foreign subsidiaries are generally the local currency.
 The financial statements of these subsidiaries are translated into U.S. dollars using month-end rates of exchange for assets and liabilities, and average rates of exchange for revenue, costs and expenses.
 Translation gains and losses are recorded in accumulated other comprehensive loss in stockholders' equity.
 Transaction gains and losses including intercompany transactions denominated in a currency other than the functional currency of the entity involved are included in foreign exchange gain (loss) within other income, net in the consolidated statements of operations.
+The Company does not enter into foreign currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exchange rates.